How much does it cost to adopt a pet?

 What is the hold period for stray animals?

-All microchipped pets will be held for a five (5) day period to give the owner time to claim.
+All microchipped pets or pets with identification will be held for a five (5) day period to give the owner time to claim.
 Dogs found without a microchip or identification will be held for a three (3) day period.
 Cats without identification do not have a hold period.

 Are there any volunteer opportunities at the Adoption Center?